A Million

+Production

+The film was filmed mostly in Australia, with the budget less than ₩2 billion (South Korean won).
+To meet budget restrictions, the actors had to lower their payroll for the film.
+Filming started in mid-February 2009.

 Plot

 Eight people enter a reality TV show to win ₩1 billion (approximately US$1 million) if they survive 7 days in the Australian Outback.
 But they don't know the game is murderous trap by an insane TV director.